Tell us about your claim

 As one of the most severe Windstorms ever to hit Florida, Hurricane Ian landed in Southwestern Florida, continued across central and east Florida, and created severe damage and havoc.

-Hurricane Ian landed on the 28th of September at approximately 4:35 p.m. just south of the Charlotte County city of Punta Gorda, near Pirate Harbor on Cayo Costa Island.
-Hurricane Ian landed as a category four intensity hurricane with maximum sustained winds of 145 mph.
+Hurricane Ian landed on September 28 at approximately 4:35 p.m. just south of the Charlotte County city of Punta Gorda, near Pirate Harbor on Cayo Costa Island.
+The Hurricane landed as a category four intensity hurricane with maximum sustained winds of 145 mph.
 The Hurricane produced twenty-three inches of rainfall in parts of Charlotte County.
-It peaked as a Category 5 hurricane with sustained winds of 160 mph early on September 28, while progressing towards the west coast of Florida.
-Hurricane Ian produced catastrophic storm surges, damaging winds, and flooding across many parts of Florida.
-Hurricane Ian was the strongest Hurricane to make landfall in Florida since Hurricane Michael hit in 2018, which struck Panama City.
+It peaked as a Category 5 hurricane with sustained winds of 160 mph early on September 28 while progressing towards the west coast of Florida.
+Hurricane Ian produced catastrophic storm surges, damaging winds, and flooding across Florida.
+The Hurricane was the strongest to land in Florida since Hurricane Michael hit in 2018, which struck Panama City.

 Hurricane Ian Causes Massive Damage